rlucioni/recipes/recipes/chocolate-ice-cream.md

 2. Transfer to a large bowl, add chopped chocolate, and whisk until smooth.
 3. In a separate bowl, whisk together egg yolks.
 4. In the same saucepan as before, whisk together milk, sugar, and salt over medium heat.
-5. Once the milk mixture is steaming, add a ladle to the beaten egg yolks and whisk to combine.
+5. Once the milk mixture is steaming, slowly drizzle about a third into the beaten egg yolks, whisking constantly to combine and temper.
 Add the milk/egg mixture back into the saucepan, whisking constantly.
 6. Continue to cook the custard over medium heat, stirring constantly with a spatula, until it reaches 170°F. It should be slightly thickened and coat the back of the spatula.
 7. Pour the thickened custard through a fine-mesh strainer into the bowl with the chocolate mixture.
 Add the vanilla and whisk to combine.
 8. Let cool to room temperature and chill in the refrigerator for at least 4 hours, or overnight.